michalciurus/Outletgen/readme.md

 **Very early version, buggy, feel free to test and contribute**

-Generates references for:
+Features:

-- Storyboard/XIB
+- Storyboard/XIB support
-- Subviews
+- Outlets for subviews
-- Cell storyboard prototype subviews
+- Outlets for subviews in cells storyboard prototypes
+- Outlets for constraints
-- Constraints
+- Outlets for UIBarButtonItems

 ## Installation